 Fix SELinux Reverse-Proxy Blocks for Caddy on Fedora

-If Caddy can serve local files but reverse-proxy requests fail against another local service, enable the SELinux boolean that allows web daemons to open network connections.
+If Caddy can serve local files but reverse-proxy requests fail against another local service, check the SELinux boolean that allows web daemons to open network connections.
+Fedora systems can show this boolean as either on or off depending on existing web-stack changes, so check the current state before changing it.

 getsebool httpd_can_network_connect